|Bach Winner: Jessica Dandy|

 It was a full-on experience, to put it mildly.
 We started off with a first round in which we listened to around 40 singers in one day, performing arias and recitatives, from which we chiselled out ten semi-finalists who returned a few days later to present extracts from the St Matthew and St John Passions.
 Ten had to become four...and the competition closed with a final in the ancient church of St Bartholemew-the-Great (for those who haven't been there, it's the setting for the climactic scene of Four Weddings and a Funeral, where Anna Chancellor whacks Hugh Grant with the bouquet...).

-Our final was unusual as we had four very different voices to enjoy: a soprano, a counter-tenor, a tenor and a contralto.
+Our final was perhaps surprising as we had four very different voices to enjoy: a soprano, a counter-tenor, a tenor and a contralto.
 The repertoire, with a Martin Luther leaning for the Reformation anniversary, was mostly drawn from the cantatas, and was in many cases quite unusual.
 The London Bach Players, who accompanied that night, had just a couple of days to learn some very tricky stuff indeed (our continuo player, who switched apparently effortlessly between organ and harpsichord, later showed me a photo of himself holding the heap of scores just after the repertoire was announced...).

 It wasn't easy for us either.
 Our young professionals were at a tremendous level and of course there's that platitude about apples and oranges.
 The soprano Rebecca Lea prepared an intriguing programme on the theme of masters and servants; in the semi-final she'd moved us all to tears with her account of 'Aus Liebe will mein Heiland sterben' from the St Matthew Passion.
 The fine tenor Hiroshi Amako went all-out for drama, choosing music that explored the storms inherent in "being a Christian".
 Counter-tenor Alex Simpson projected a vividly characterised programme about faith.
 They were all splendid and I look forward to hearing them many more times in future.